Patrick Cormack: Parliamentary career

-Cormack became life president of The House magazine in 2005.

 The vote in South Staffordshire was postponed at the 2005 general election due to the death of the Liberal Democrat candidate Jo Harrison.
 When the election did take place on 23 June 2005, Cormack won comfortably.
 In February 2007, it was announced that Cormack had failed to win the re-adoption of his constituency party for the next general election.
-This vote was later declared invalid as the number of votes recorded exceeded the number of people present at the meeting.
+This vote was later declared invalid, for the number of votes recorded exceeded the number of people present at the meeting.
 In July 2007, the South Staffordshire Conservatives' executive council voted on the matter, but it resulted in a tie.
-Consequently, a vote of all local party members was held to decide whether Cormack should remain the party's candidate at the next general election.
+Consequently, a vote of all local party members was held to decide whether Cormack should remain the party's candidate at the following general election.
 In the vote, held on 14 September, Cormack was readopted as the Conservative candidate, receiving the backing of over 75% of participating party members.
 Cormack expressed his gratitude and called the victory a "great relief".
 Subsequently, on 1 December 2009, Cormack announced his intention to stand down at the 2010 general election.

+Although having a reputation as a serious parliamentarian, on occasions he was known for asking light hearted questions in the House of Commons, once simply asking Prime Minister Gordon Brown at Prime Minister's Questions what he wanted for Christmas.

 Cormack was created a life peer on 18 December 2010, as Baron Cormack, of Enville in the County of Staffordshire.
-He sits on the Conservative benches in the House of Lords.
+He sat on the Conservative benches in the House of Lords.
 Cormack opposed the Coalition's plans to reform the House of Lords, speaking out against them numerous times in the chamber.

-Cormack is seen as a One Nation Tory.
+Cormack was seen as a One Nation Tory.
 He was a Heathite, and was a frequent rebel under Margaret Thatcher – one of the so-called "wets".

 Other interests

-Cormack takes an active interest in historical issues, particularly those related to English Heritage.
-He is also a knowledgeable Parliamentary historian.
-He has written many books on subjects ranging from the history of Parliament, British castles, English cathedrals, and a book on William Wilberforce.
+Cormack took an active interest in historical issues, particularly those related to English Heritage.
+He was also a knowledgeable Parliamentary historian.
+He wrote many books on subjects ranging from the history of Parliament, British castles, English cathedrals, and a book on William Wilberforce.

-Cormack has been a trustee of the Churches Preservation Trust since 1972.
-He has been a council member of British Archaeology since 1979, and is also a Liveryman of the Worshipful Company of Glaziers and Painters of Glass for the same length of time.
+Cormack was a trustee of the Churches Preservation Trust from 1972 until his death.
+He was a council member of British Archaeology since 1979, and was also a Liveryman of the Worshipful Company of Glaziers and Painters of Glass for the same length of time.
 From 1983 to 1993, he was Trustee on the Winston Churchill Memorial Trust.
-He is a consultant and adviser to FIRST, an international affairs organisation, since 1985.
-He is a vice-president of the Royal Stuart Society and the Heritage Crafts Association.
+He was a consultant and adviser to FIRST, an international affairs organisation, since 1985.
+He was a vice-president of the Royal Stuart Society and the Heritage Crafts Association.

 A committed Christian, Cormack was a rector's warden at Parliament's parish church, St Margaret's, Westminster, from 1978 to 1990.
+He was a longstanding Vice President of the National Churches Trust, as well as President of the Prayer Book Society for many years.
+Cormack also served as president of the British Association of Friends of Museums from 2023 until his death in 2024.